cveckr21/Latin102/quiz1.md

 6. ad uxorem = towards his wife

-For each of the following verbs,

-identify the tense, voice, mood, person, and number. if the form is singular, convert to plural; if the form is plural, convert to singular
+Part 2: For each of the following verbs, identify the tense, voice, mood, person, and number. if the form is singular, convert to plural; if the form is plural, convert to singular

 1. petivisset = (a) pluperfect, singular, third person, active, subjunctive (b) petivissent